0x43ow/GradProject/image_captcha_server/readme.md

-the dataset needs to be namd 'dataset' and placed in the same directory as image_server.py.
+the dataset needs to be named 'dataset' and placed in the same directory as image_server.py.
 The original internal directories' order should be maintained